On the topology of the limit sets of non-autonomous iterated function systems

 Note that the \v{C}ech homology group $\check{H}_q(X)$ is isomorphic to the singular homology group ${H}_q(X)$ if the topological space $X$ is homeomorphic to the geometric realization of some simplicial complex.
 However, these two groups are not isomorphic in general.
 See Section 6-6 of Wallace \cite{W70}.

 \begin{rem} Dually, we can define the \v{C}ech-Sumi cohomology as the direct limit of the cohomology groups.
-Then we have the isomorphism $\varinjlim{H}^q(\mathcal{N}_{1, k}) \cong \check{H}^q(J)$ to the \v{C}ech cohomology group.
-Also, in general, we can define the \v{C}ech-Sumi (co)homology groups with any coefficient.
-The proof shows that the \v{C}ech-Sumi and the \v{C}ech (co)homology groups are isomorphic with any coefficient, respectively. \end{rem}
+Then, there is an isomorphism $\varinjlim {H}^q(\mathcal{N}_{0, k}) \cong \check{H}^q(J),$ where the right-hand side is the \v{C}ech cohomology group.
+Also, in general, we can define the \v{C}ech-Sumi (co)homology groups with coefficients in any abelian group.
+The proof shows that the \v{C}ech-Sumi homology and cohomology are isomorphic to the \v{C}ech homology and cohomology, respectively, with coefficients in any abelian group. \end{rem}